GREATER COLLEGE PARK

 B. Brendan Iribe Center for Computer Science and Engineering

-A high-tech university facility will feature collaborative spaces designed for advances in augmented and virtual reality, robotics, artificial intelligence and computer vision.
+This high-tech university facility features collaborative spaces designed for advances in augmented and virtual reality, robotics, artificial intelligence and computer vision.

 C. College Park Academy

 This public charter middle and high school launched in collaboration with the University of Maryland combines the flexibility of online studies with the support of traditional classrooms.